wolfeng-db/wolfys_essentials/README.md

 - Elixirs of Power
 - Raxz Gameplay Tweaks
     - Only the fame ranks and fame/gold increase with difficulty.
-- Golden Chests with uniques - light version
-    - Had a double entry for uniques, now it should be 50/50 for a guaranteed unique.
-    - The chests still retain their original loot table so you could end up with two uniques dropping.
 - Enchantable Pet Accesories
     - Merged sound changes from Better Vanilla.
 - Daylight robbery (edits from rt gameplay minus the respec potions)